Long-Term Disability Insurance: How It Works and What’s Covered

 Your own occupation is not the same as your job

-If your policy is an ‘any’ occupation policy, it doesn’t mean that you will only qualify for LTD payments if you are physically unable to perform any job.
+If your policy is an ‘any’ occupation policy, it means that you will only qualify for LTD payments if you are physically unable to perform any job.
 These policies take into account your education and professional credentials.
 Using these factors, the ‘any’ occupation threshold means an occupation that you are reasonably well-qualified for that constitutes ‘gainful’ employment.

 In this context, gainful employment is one that provides you with at least 60% of your earnings prior to the disability.
 After two years (or the corresponding amount of time for your ‘own’ occupation policy), you will likely be subject to the ‘any’ occupation test to determine whether LTD payments should continue to be paid.